WizardML7/Tflow/studyguide.md

 ---

-Certainly! **Overfitting** and **underfitting** are two common problems in machine learning that relate to how well a model generalizes to unseen data.
+**Overfitting** and **underfitting** are two common problems in machine learning that relate to how well a model generalizes to unseen data.

 ### 1. Overfitting